 - Cultural competence video series

 The Equity & Access Office frequently receives requests to provide cultural competence instruction to lawyers who cannot attend in-person training sessions.
 In response to this demand, the Office is developing a series of short educational videos, accessible through the resource portal and the Society’s YouTube channel.
 The series introduces cultural competence concepts and also advice for working with specific populations.
 It’s a growing collection and should not be considered exhaustive.
-If you are interested in contributing to this series, please contact the Equity & Access Officer.
+If you are interested in contributing to this series, please contact the Equity & Access Office.

 - Trauma-informed lawyering education

 The Equity & Access Office has partnered with Avalon Sexual Assault Centre to provide education sessions for lawyers that help participants recognize the signs of trauma in their clients; provide suggestions for mitigating re-traumatization from the justice system; and identify the supports and services available for sexual assault survivors in Nova Scotia.
+We also created the following booklet on Sexual Assault Myths (pdf).

 - Race and the Law Paper Prize